-The regular degree completion period of 3 semesters can be extended.
+The regular degree completion period of three semesters can be extended.
 Students can spend one semester abroad, for instance, at one of our partner universities.
-They take courses in the field of Business Administration and must successfully complete courses totaling 30 ECTS credit points.
-All modules selected must be a the have to be at the postgraduate level.
-During the studies abroad period students learn to socialize with international fellow students in a foreign environment, gain experience with foreign cultures and improve their foreign language skills.
+They take courses in the field of Business Administration and must successfully complete courses totalling 30 ECTS credit points.
+All modules selected must be at the postgraduate level.
+During the study abroad period students learn to socialize with international fellow students in a foreign environment, gain experience with foreign cultures and improve their foreign language skills.
 The THM Business School is a member of a network of partner-universities in Europe (the UK, Denmark and France) and overseas (the USA and Australia) and will do its best to match the study options with student preferences.
-Nevertheless, these studies generate additional costs.
-Foreign students can optionally complete this study requirement in Germany, by either attending master's degree courses or successfully completing an internship.
+Nevertheless, these stays abroad generate additional costs.
+Foreign students can optionally complete this degree requirement in Germany either by attending master's degree modules or successfully completing an internship.

 The table shows the curriculum of the M.A. programme.
 The numbers indicate the hours per semester, the numbers per week and the credit points per module.

-After one and a half years of successful master's studies in International Marketing students are awarded the Master of Arts (M.A.) degree.
+On successful completion of the programme in International Marketing, students are awarded the Master of Arts (M.A.) degree.
 This qualifies graduates for multi-faceted occupational fields and positions and for top level careers in the German public sector.
 In addition it can offer access to a scientific career through a doctorate program offered by many universities in Germany and abroad.